exercism/problem-specifications/STYLE-GUIDE.md

 All content should be written in US english.
 In the future other translations may occur, but the "official" Exercism language is US English.

-## Explain or substitude mathematical and esotoric terms.
+## Explain or substitute mathematical and esoteric terms.

 In any place that mathematical terms are used they should be explained or substituted out for terms that require less domain knowledge.